The Importance of G.I. Joe Accessories for Collectors

 🎨 4.
 Color Variants & Mold Reuse

-Hasbro frequently reused molds:
+Hasbro frequently reused molds, leading to:

 Same weapon, different color